 An anchor link is a link on one page to a different section of that page.
 Longer articles use this technique to allow readers to jump around in the article.

 This is a complicated question.
 When Google evaluates websites, backlinks are one of the many factors it considers.
-In other words, one of the ways Google figures out a website’s “authority” or importance is by looking at how many other websites link to it.
-In short: Google says so, and Google brings the average website 50% of its total online traffic.
+In other words, Google figures out a website’s “authority” by looking at the number of backlinks and their quality.

-Unfortunately, people started to catch on, and they would purchase backlinks.
+Unfortunately, people have started to catch on and purchase dofollow links.
 That meant that overnight, new websites would rank on Google search results for valuable search terms.
 Because of that, Google and other popular search engines have begun cracking down on these practices (Black Hat SEO).

-So do backlinks still matter for digital marketing?
+So, do backlinks still matter in digital marketing?

 Absolutely!

-In today’s day and age, the number of linked websites still matters a lot.
-In 2022, it still correlated with high search rankings.
+The number of linked websites still matters a lot.
+In 2025, it still correlated with high search rankings.
 You need to look at backlinks differently and focus on high-quality backlinks instead of quantity.
 For example, one backlink from the New York Times is much more important than backlinks from 100 blogs that no one has ever heard of.

-In short, to increase your Google search rankings, you should search for high-quality backlinks.
+In short, you should search for high-quality backlinks to increase your Google search rankings.

 4 tips to get backlinks to your site

-Have you struggled with generating backlinks?
+Have you struggled with backlink building?
 Maybe, you’ve slacked a little on building an effective backlink strategy.
 No matter your reasoning, here are some of the most effective ways to generate backlinks to your site.

 Targeted link outreach